 - Revoking access to your computer and email systems; and

 Other offboarding recommendations in our blog post, 10 Steps for a Successful Employee Offboarding Experience.

 Sometimes, of course, you may decide that keeping someone on the payroll is no longer in the company’s best interest.
 But firing someone shouldn’t be a hasty decision.
 Follow these tips to help avoid hard feelings and legal issues, such as wrongful termination lawsuits:

-- Since the way a business owner lets employees go influences their decision to file a lawsuit later, be sure to:
+- Be professional.
+Since the way a business owner lets employees go influences their decision to file a lawsuit later, be sure to:

 - Fire them in a private location

 - Stick to the facts

 - Don’t do it alone, in case you need a witness later